Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 Given a finite alphabet $\A$, a \define{word} is a finite sequence of elements of $\A$.
-Denote $\A^{\ast}=\bigcup_n\A^n$ the set of all words where $\A^0$ is the empty word $\varepsilon$.
-An infinite sequence indexed by $\Z$ is called a \define{configuration} and the set of configuration $\az$ is a compact set.
-For a word $u\in\A^{\ast}$ the \define{cylinder} $[u]$ is the set of configuration where $u$ appears at the position $0$.
+Denote by $\A^{\ast}=\bigcup_n\A^n$ the set of all words where $\A^0$ is the empty word $\varepsilon$.
+An infinite sequence indexed by $\Z$ is called a \define{configuration}.
+The set of configurations $\az$ is a compact set for the product topology.
+For a word $u\in\A^{\ast}$ the \define{cylinder} $[u]$ is the set of configurations where $u$ appears at the position $0$, and for $U\subset \A^\ast$ we have $[U] = \bigcup_{u\in U}[u]$.
+Cylinders are a clopen basis of the topology.